Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 > **Note:** If an attachment section is designed to upload only one attachment, for example birth certificate, you can select only one file or photo.

-6. Navigate to the **Review Data and Upload Files** screen by tapping the left arrow.
+6. Navigate to the task screen by tapping the left arrow.

     The attachments are listed under headers.